For Legislation related to off road activities check in the Off Road Portion of the site

-SB 227 Jones (R – Santee) Off-highway vehicles: This bill would require, for the issuance or renewal of a competition identifcation, a specifed confguration for the vehicle identifcation number and product identifcation number for an off-highway motor vehicle or ATV that is model year 2022 or later and is used solely for competition not on a public highway.
-The bill would impose restrictions on the operation of a competition motorcycle or ATV on public lands, including, among others, a requirement that a rider possess a current and valid competition card from a competition-sanctioning organization when practicing for a sanctioned event on public lands.
+SB 227 Jones (R – Santee) Off-highway vehicles. !is bill would require, for the issuance or renewal of a competition identification, a specified configuration for the vehicle identification number and product identification number for an off-highway motor vehicle or ATV that is model year 2022 or later and is used solely for competition not on a public highway. !e bill would impose restrictions on the operation of a competition motorcycle or ATV on public lands, including, among others, a requirement that a rider possess a current and valid competition card from a competition-sanctioning organization when practicing for a sanctioned event on public lands.
 Because operating a competition motorcycle or ATV on public lands in violation of those requirements would be a crime, the bill would impose a state-mandated local program.
-(SUPPORTING) *May 10th hearing: Placed on Appropriations Suspense fle.
-Would need to pass out of Committee by End of May
+(SUPPORTING) * Referred to Senate Appropriations Committee

 2021 New California Driving Laws

 2021 California New Traffic Safety Laws - Click this link to see the details of the new laws for 2021.